Darshanjasani73/SpeakEasy2.0/README.md

 ## License

-This project is licensed under the MIT License().
+This project is licensed under the MIT License(LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## Contact